Chart Color Schemes

 Hampton Park - West is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Hampton Park - West's dwelling structures, as per the latest Census, consisted of 92.5% houses and 7.5% other dwellings.
-This compares to Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
-Home ownership in Hampton Park - West stood at 24.6%, with mortgaged dwellings at 44.6% and rented ones at 30.8%.
+Hampton Park - West's dwelling structure, as per the latest Census, consisted of 92.5% houses and 7.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Hampton Park - West was at 24.6%, with the rest being mortgaged (44.6%) or rented (30.8%).
 The median monthly mortgage repayment was $1,550, below Melbourne metro's average of $2,000.
-Median weekly rent in Hampton Park - West was $350, compared to Melbourne metro's $390.
-Nationally, Hampton Park - West's mortgage repayments were lower at $1,550 than the Australian average of $1,863, and rents were less at $350 than the national figure of $375.
+Median weekly rent was $350, compared to Melbourne metro's $390.
+Nationally, Hampton Park - West's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing